billkarsh/SpikeGLX/Markdown/BIST_Help.md

 > 1. The function requires more than 30 seconds to complete.
 >
-> 2. This test and the sinal path test are somewhat qualitative.
+> 2. This test and the signal path test are somewhat qualitative.
 If all other tests besides {signal, noise} pass, the probe is probably alright.

 _fin_